mastreeno/Merp/README.md

 **Release notes**

 03/05/2018
- - Add DataSeeder class, that creates initial data.
+ - Add DataSeeder class, that creates a user with both "_Accountancy_" and "_Registry_" IdentityRoles.

  **IMPORTANT**: Remember to insert your email and password.
 (TIP: Create a partial class of DataSeeder with two string constants)